Louis D. Brandeis Center for Human Rights Under Law: LDB Law student chapters

 In 2013, LDB established law student chapters at several law schools in the US.
-The purpose of these chapters is to foster "a new generation of leaders who share LDB's mission" which includes combating anti-Semitism and anti-Israelism and the Boycotts, Divestment, and Sanctions (BDS) movement in particular.
-BDS is a pro-Palestinian organization that calls for comprehensive international boycotts of Israel similar to those that was imposed on South Africa.
-Since its founding in 2005, BDS has been active on American campuses and found some success there.
+The purpose of these chapters is to foster "a new generation of leaders who share LDB's mission" which includes combating antisemitism and anti-Israelism and the Boycotts, Divestment, and Sanctions (BDS) movement in particular.
+BDS is a Palestinian-led movement that calls for comprehensive international boycotts of Israel similar to those that was imposed on South Africa.
 According to LDB lawyer Danit Sibovits, the chapters seek to "engage law students in civil rights work and engage them in public advocacy" and provide "an opportunity for law students to gain practical legal experience while they are still in school."
-Speakers may address topics such as Jewish civil rights advocacy, campus anti-Semitism, international human rights law, Israel legal advocacy, counter-terrorism legal policy.
+Speakers may address topics such as Jewish civil rights advocacy, campus antisemitism, international human rights law, Israel legal advocacy, counter-terrorism legal policy.

-LDB law students investigate anti-Semitic incidents, provide pro-bono legal research and advocacy services to victims of discrimination, file legal complaints, and work with university administrators or policies to protect Jewish students.
+LDB law students investigate antisemitic incidents, provide pro-bono legal research and advocacy services to victims of discrimination, file legal complaints, and work with university administrators or policies to protect Jewish students.

-The current list of law student chapters is: Benjamin N. Cardozo School of Law, New York City; Case Western Reserve University School of Law, Cleveland, Ohio; Chicago Kent College of Law, Chicago, Illinois; City University of New York School of Law, Queens, New York; Cornell University School of Law, Ithaca, New York; DePaul University College of Law, Chicago, Illinois; Emory University School of Law, Atlanta, Georgia; Harvard University Law School, Cambridge, Massachusetts; Loyola University of Chicago School of Law, Chicago, Illinois; Northeastern University School of Law, Boston, Massachusetts; University of California – Berkeley School of Law, Berkeley, California; University of California – Los Angeles (UCLA) School of Law, Los Angeles, California; University of Chicago School of Law, Chicago, Illinois; University of Minnesota Law School, Minneapolis, Minnesota; University of Pennsylvania School of Law, Philadelphia, Pennsylvania; University of St. Thomas School of Law, Minneapolis, Minnesota; University of Virginia School of Law, Charlottesville, Virginia; University of Washington School of Law, Seattle, Washington.
+The current list of law student chapters is: Brandeis University Law School, Waltham, Massachusetts; Brooklyn Law School, Brooklyn, New York; Columbia Law School, New York City; DePaul Law School, Chicago, Illinois; Georgetown Law Center, Washington, D.C.; NYU Law School, New York City.

 JIGSAW Fellows

-The Jigsaw Initiative is a program run by LDB that trains a specialized group of law students in using legal tools and skills to combat anti-Semitism and BDS on college campuses.
-JIGSAW stands for Justice Initiative Guiding Student Activists Worldwide and the JIGSAW Fellows are taught to fight against anti-Semitic incidents on campus by utilizing university policies, and federal and state law.
-They are trained to act as mentors to undergraduate students in helping them confront anti-Semitism and BDS on campus.
+The Jigsaw Initiative is a program run by LDB that trains a specialized group of law students in using legal tools and skills to combat antisemitism and BDS on college campuses.
+JIGSAW stands for Justice Initiative Guiding Student Activists Worldwide and the JIGSAW Fellows are taught to fight against antisemitic incidents on campus by utilizing university policies, and federal and state law.
+They are trained to act as mentors to undergraduate students in helping them confront antisemitism on campus and to and understand international law related to BDS.